Assassination of Vietnamese-American journalists in the United States: Duong Trong Lam

-The first of five Vietnamese journalists to be murdered, Duong Trong Lam was shot by an assassin 21 July 1981.
-He was known as a "left-wing" publisher of Cai Dinh Lang (Translated: The Village Temple), a Vietnamese-language newspaper published out of San Francisco, California, and for his criticism of the Vietnam War.
+The first of five Vietnamese journalists to be murdered, Duong Trong Lam was shot by an assassin July 21, 1981.
+He was known as a "left-wing" publisher of Cai Dinh Lang (Translated: The Village Temple), a Vietnamese-language newspaper published in San Francisco, California, and for his criticism of the Vietnam War.
 A group called Vietnamese Organization to Exterminate Communists and Restore the Nation (VOECRN), which is one of two anti-communism organizations that was known to commit violence, claimed responsibility.
 His publication of left-wing content was the motive.

+Duong Trong Lam was briefly buried at the Los Gatos Memorial Park, in San Jose, but his remains were removed by his father after anti-communist protests by the local Vietnamese community.

 Nguyen Dam Phong

 The second murder of a Vietnamese journalist in the United States occurred almost one year after the first incident.
-Nguyen Dam Phong founded Tu Do (Translated: Freedom) in 1981, which he published out of his home in Houston, Texas.
-After arriving in the United States, he worked as a factory worker making terrariums and then as a dental technician but was motivated to start his own newspaper as a passion.
+Nguyen Dam Phong founded Tu Do (Translated: Freedom) in 1981, which was published from his home in Houston, Texas.
+After arriving in the U.S., he worked as a factory worker making terrariums and then as a dental technician but was motivated to start his own newspaper as a passion.
 Phong began receiving threats because the content of his newspaper was critical of right-wing exile groups.
-He was assassinated on 24 August 1982 at his home and the VOECRN again claimed responsibility.
+He was assassinated on August 24, 1982, at his home, and the VOECRN again claimed responsibility.

 Tap Van Pham

 The third murder was five years later.
-This time the VOECRN attacked Tap Van Pham (a.k.a.
+This time, the VOECRN attacked Tap Van Pham (a.k.a.
 Hoai Diep Tu) in Garden Grove, California.
 He did editorial work and advertisements for Mai and other Canadian companies to promote cash transfers and travel services to Vietnam.
 He was asleep in his office on the morning of 9 August 1987 when it burst into flames and he died afterward from smoke inhalation.
 Police investigators said the fire was an arson and the VOECRN had doused the office in gasoline and lit it on fire.
-From this case, police concluded from undisclosed evidence the VOECRN group was connected to other crimes but the Federal Bureau of Investigation refused to get involved in the investigation.
+From this case, police concluded from undisclosed evidence the VOECRN group was connected to other crimes but the Federal Bureau of Investigation refused to become involved in the investigation.

 Nhan Trong Do

-The fourth journalist to be assassinated came two years later, when Nhen Trong Do was shot dead in his car in Fairfax County, Virginia.
+The fourth journalist assassinated came two years later, when Nhen Trong Do was shot dead in his car in Fairfax County, Virginia.
 In this case, there were no suspects in the killing.
 He was a layout designer for Van Nghe Tien Phong.